GitHub

 Install from Official Chart§

-The official Helm chart is available in the Warpgate repository.
-Clone the repository and install from the local chart:
+The official Helm chart is available in the Warpgate repository and as an OCI image.
+Create a minimal values.yaml file specifying the version:

 --namespace warpgate \